005401/psss_processing/README.md

 ```

 ## Output stream
-The names of the new parameters in the output stream are dependent on the names of the parameters in the input stream.
+The names of the parameters in the output stream are dependent on the names of the parameters in the input stream.
 The prefix of parameters in the input stream are specified with the **--prefix** argument when running the server.

 For this example let's assume that we use **--prefix SLAAR21-LCAM-C561**.

 In this case, the server will look for the image in the **SLAAR21-LCAM-C561:FPICTURE** parameter.

-This means that the output stream will have this additional parameters:
+This means that the output stream will have the following parameters:
 - SLAAR21-LCAM-C561:FPICTURE
 - SLAAR21-LCAM-C561:FPICTURE.specturm (X profile of the processed image)
 - SLAAR21-LCAM-C561:FPICTURE.processing_parameters (Parameters used for processing the image)